-As of December 31, 2015 we employed approximately 4,000 full time equivalent employees.
+As of December 31, 2016 we employed approximately 4,250 full time equivalent employees.
 Management believes that our employee relations are excellent and a strong contributing factor to our success.

-Our employees in parts, service and collision repair and sales activities at Moncton Chrysler Jeep Dodge and Maple Ridge Chrysler Jeep Dodge FIAT are represented by labour unions.
-The collective bargaining agreement with the union at Moncton Chrysler Jeep Dodge was successfully renegotiated in 2012 and is currently being renegotiated.
-The collective bargaining agreement with the union at Maple Ridge Chrysler Jeep Dodge FIAT was successfully renegotiated in 2013 and will expire on May 31, 2016.
+Our employees in parts, service and collision repair and sales activities at Moncton Chrysler Jeep Dodge, Maple Ridge Chrysler Jeep Dodge FIAT, Island GMC, Wellington Motors and BMW Canbec are represented by labour unions.
+The collective bargaining agreement with the union at Moncton Chrysler Jeep Dodge was successfully renegotiated in 2016 and will expire on December 31, 2018.
+The collective bargaining agreement with the union at BMW Canbec was successfully renegotiated in 2015 and will expire on July 31, 2018.
+The collective bargaining agreements with the unions at Maple Ridge Chrysler Jeep Dodge, Wellington Motors and Island GMC are currently in the process of being renegotiated.